devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure 2: Embedded WebApp rendering [[@lelerWhatRevolutionaryFlutter2017]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)_

 Embedded WebApps where the first approach to cross-platform development.
-For this approach, you build your application with HTML, CSS, and JavaScript and then render it through a native WebView [@googlellcHowFlutterDifferent2019; @lelerWhatRevolutionaryFlutter2017].
+For this approach, you build your application with HTML [[@worldwidewebconsortiumw3cHTML1994]](https://www.w3.org/html/), CSS [[@worldwidewebconsortiumw3cCascadingStyleSheets1994]](https://www.w3.org/Style/CSS/Overview.de.html), and JavaScript [[@ecmaJavaScriptECMAStandard1997]](https://www.ecma-international.org/publications/standards/Ecma-262.htm) and then render it through a native WebView [@googlellcHowFlutterDifferent2019; @lelerWhatRevolutionaryFlutter2017].
 The problem here is, that developers are limited to the web technology stack and that communication between the app and native services always has to run through a _bridge_ [[@stollPlainEnglishWhat2018]](https://medium.com/flutter-community/in-plain-english-so-what-the-heck-is-flutter-and-why-is-it-a-big-deal-7a6dc926b34a).

 #### Bridges
 Bridges connect components with one another.
 These components can be built in the same or different programming languages [[@adinugrohoReviewMultiplatformMobile2015]](http://www.sciencedirect.com/science/article/pii/S1877050915020979).